5 Best Practices for Engaging Online Customers

 Make ’em happy and they will spread the word about you.
 And their friends and family are probably the best quality leads you could ask for.
-Check this post to learn how to use referrals to get even more customers.

 You can also save a lot of money you’d otherwise have to pour into market research for product or service development.
 Customer feedback can help you uncover flaws in your offering and ways to make it work better.

 But to make that magic happen, you first need to focus on customer engagement and adjust your social media strategy accordingly.
 Here’s how to go about it.

 #1 Make Your Customer the Centre of Your Solar System

 Remember the time when people thought the sun revolved around the Earth?
 It took a few generations and more than one martyr to prove otherwise.
 Similarly, some companies still tend to forget that it’s their business that moves around the client and not the other way round.

 “Clients don’t care about you… So when engaging online – be it via email, social media or advertising, always ensure you’re constantly providing value to customers and offering solutions to problems”

 Think about each step of your customer experience and be empathetic.
 Your clients just trusted you and spent money on your product or service.
 Do your onboarding materials provide them with real value in return?
 Are your user guides focused on solving the problems your customers approached you with in the first place?
 Are your emails really useful or are the better suited to the junk folder of their inbox?

 The better you are at putting yourself in your clients’ shoes to find out what the entire experience looks for them, the more successful you will be at customer engagement.